Home / Use Cases / Audiences / Women in Leadership

 Common questions

 Yes.
-Your profile includes all known name variations, including maiden name, married name, and any former names.
-We scan and submit removal requests for listings under each variation.
-Many brokers cross-reference between names, so addressing all variations is important for thorough coverage.
+Your profile includes all known name variations — maiden, married, and former names.
+We scan and submit removals for each.
+Many brokers cross-reference between them, so covering all variations matters.

-No. We target data broker and people-search sites that publish your home address, personal phone, and family information.
-Your LinkedIn, corporate bio, board listings, media appearances, and conference profiles remain untouched.
-The goal is to separate your personal exposure from your professional presence.
+No. We target broker and people-search sites that publish your home address, phone, and family details.
+LinkedIn, corporate bio, board listings, media appearances, and conference profiles stay untouched.

 Yes.
 Family plans cover household members.
-This is especially relevant because data brokers list children and other family members as "associated people" on your profile, connected by shared address.
-Removing your listings also breaks the connection that exposes your children's names alongside your home location.
+Brokers list children as "associated people" on your profile by shared address — removing yours breaks the connection that exposes their names alongside your home.

-Corporate security typically covers company systems and threat assessment but doesn't address the personal data sitting on people-search sites.
-Data broker removal fills the gap between corporate protection and personal exposure.
-Some organizations include data broker removal as part of executive protection programs.
+Corporate security covers company systems and threat assessment but not the personal data on people-search sites.
+Data removal fills that gap.
+Some organizations roll it into executive protection programs.

 See where your personal information appears